 Becky Barbusca, Church Administrator

 As Emmanuel’s Church Administrator, Becky Barbusca is responsible for the day-to-day business and operations of the Church.
 She is a native Marylander who grew up in Howard County, has a BA from Loyola University, and an MS from Johns Hopkins.
-Becky retired in 2014 after 34 years as an educator in the Howard County Public School System, is married, and is the mother of two grown children, three dogs, and a cat.
+Becky retired in 2014 after 34 years as an educator in the Howard County Public School System, is married, and is the mother of two grown children, a son-in-law, and three dogs.
 She loves to read, spend time with family, raise money for St. Jude Children’s Research Hospital, and eat out.
 Her position as Church Admin allows her to use her organizational and managerial skills to contribute to the EUMC community.
-Her life quote is, “Be kind and show integrity.”

 Andrew Spang has been the Director of Music at Emmanuel since 2010, and has directed choirs, orchestras, and bands for well over a decade.
 Andy believes that music is a pathway to God, and he strives to bring meaningful music in many styles to every service.
 He studied at the Eastman School of Music and The Boston Conservatory, and has worked with such luminaries at Michael Card, Donnie McClurkin, and Darin Atwater.
 In addition to his calling at Emmanuel, Andy serves at the Director of Bands at Folly Quarter Middle School and plays tuba with the Lyric Brass Quintet.
 He lives in Westminster, Maryland, with his wonderful children Ben and Sophie, and lovely wife Laura.

 Rev. Leo Yates, Jr., Disabilities Ministries Coordinator